amitgoswami1027/CognitiveTechnology/README.md

 ![image](https://user-images.githubusercontent.com/13011167/87876444-c0f9fa80-c9f5-11ea-8b18-01f025a6641b.png)

-### SEMANTIC MEMORY - SM is used for storing the long term knowledge and facts. e.g red id color, fire is hot and sky is blue.
+### A. SEMANTIC MEMORY - SM is used for storing the long term knowledge and facts. e.g red id color, fire is hot and sky is blue.
 It would be in-appropiate to store this in working memory , as this knowledge is always not necessary.

 * Before we begin, be sure to Enable the semantic memory as it is disabled by default.
 The Soar Data loader enables it automatically, but if you are using the stock debugger, run the following command: "sem --set learning on"